Wonforward/lammps/README.md

-# lammps
+# lammps input files
-## the input files for Silicon, Silicon-Germinum, Silicon-Germinum-Tin
+## the input for the middle entropy alloys of Silicon, Silicon-Germinum, Silicon-Germinum-Tin
 ### Silicon
     in.Si
     Si.sw